raspberrypilearning/green-goals/en/step_6.md

 --- task ---

-Get the **Water Panda** sprite to point straight up so we can get it to only move up and down the stage, and only rotate left and right.
+Get the **Water Panda** sprite to point straight up so it only moves up and down the stage, and only rotates left and right.

 ![image of the Water Panda sprite](images/waterpanda-sprite.png)